 A visit means the member is actually examined by a professional provider.
 Covered expenses include consultations with written reports, and second opinion surgery consultations.
-Office visits by naturopathic physicians are considered specialist office visits unless the naturopathic physician is credentialed as a primary care provider.

 7.4.21 Podiatry Services

 Covered for the diagnosis and treatment of a specific current problem.
 Routine podiatry services are not covered unless otherwise required by the member's medical condition (e.g., diabetes).